timeurg/streamify/usecases/csv/README.md

 Now that I think of it, prompt generation should've rather been a pipeline step of its own...
 Furthermore, the song generation part could be split into well-defined steps, like `pick-genre`, `pick-mutation`, `apply-mutation`, `verse`, `chorus`, etc.

-Well, good enough for an example, designed to illustrate using csv as source.
+Well, good enough for an example designed to illustrate using csv as a `streamify` source.